LIAAD/tieval/README.md

 European Regional Development Fund through the North Portugal Regional Operational Programme (NORTE 2020), under the PORTUGAL 2020 and by National Funds through the Portuguese funding agency, FCT - Fundação para a Ciência e a Tecnologia within project PTDC/CCI-COM/31857/2017 (NORTE-01-0145-FEDER-03185)

+## Publications

+If you use `tieval` in your work please site the following article:

+Sousa, H., Jorge, A.M., & Campos, R. (2023). tieval: An Evaluation Framework for Temporal Information Extraction Systems. [pdf](https://arxiv.org/pdf/2301.04643.pdf)